 Secrets and Lies Cause Family Disconnects

 It’s a truth I know well.
-A census record and subsequent research belied my paternal grandmother’s stories of her father giving her up for adoption.
+A census record and subsequent research disproved my paternal grandmother’s stories of her father giving her up for adoption after her mother died.

 But it further disconnected me from my grandmother, Jettie Dunaway, something I write about in my book.
-Due to what I suspect was mental illness, she never took to her second granddaughter.
+Grandma was at best ambivalent about her second granddaughter (me).
+Due to what I suspect was mental illness, my presence seemed to annoy her.
 We were never close.

-Unfortunately, because her background is a void, I don’t have enough context to understand her.
+Unfortunately, because her background is a void due to her very convincing secrets and lies, I don’t have enough context to understand her.
 I only have a few factual pieces of her in my possession.
 Fragments—census records, a scribble on the back of a photograph, an analysis of my own memories, and speculation.

 She and my father had a difficult relationship.
+Some of it was about her animosity towards my mother and me, some about the suffocating nature of her affection for him and my sister.
 I’m convinced her secrets contributed to that.

-Her adoption story denied my father of the acquaintance of many cousins.
-Almost all lived an hour or so away from his only child home.
+Her adoption story denied my father of the acquaintance of many cousins by her eleven siblings.
+Almost all lived an hour or so away from his home, where he grew up as an only child.

 One cousin I connected with years after my father’s death was a family historian.
 He’d always found Jettie a mystery.
 His memories of talking to Jettie’s siblings were remarkably similar to Encanto’s song.
 What did he hear from the siblings?